Paul-Dempsey/GenericBlank/README.md

 > **IMPORTANT**
 >
 > This template is provided AS-IS, without support, etc. Terms are in the [LICENSE](LICENSE) file.
 I built and ran this on Windows 11 and Rack 2.3.
 If there are issues, you can open an issue in this repo.
 You are responsible for any plugin you make based on this template.
+If you need more help with building and coding a Rack plugin, [VCV Community - Development ](https://community.vcvrack.com/c/development) is a friendly place to go.

 Before you can build this plugin, you must set up a Rack development environment following the guide at [VCV Rack Plugin Development](https://vcvrack.com/manual/PluginDevelopmentTutorial).